RafanHRayan/rss-learn/Mathematics/fundamental/geometry/constructions.md

 ---
-description: Use of a straightedge and compass, length operation with a compass, ...
+description: Tools in constructions, fundamentals of circles, length operation, ...
 ---

 # Constructions

-## Tools
+## Tools in Constructions

 To construct geometric figures, mathematicians require...